Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Should I get a pre-listing inspection before selling?

-A pre-listing inspection can be a smart strategy, especially for luxury homes, older homes, homes with pools, or sellers who want fewer surprises during the buyer’s inspection period.
+A pre-listing inspection can be a smart strategy, especially for luxury homes, older homes, pool homes, or sellers who want fewer surprises during the buyer’s inspection period.

 Does the seller have to make every repair requested by the buyer?

 No. A seller does not automatically have to agree to every repair request.
-Repair negotiations depend on the contract, market conditions, buyer concerns, seller goals, and the seriousness of the items.
+Repair negotiations depend on the contract, market conditions, buyer concerns, seller goals, and seriousness of the findings.

 Is it better to make repairs or offer a credit?

 It depends.
-Some repairs may be better completed before closing, while other items may be better handled with a credit if allowed by the lender and agreed to by both parties.
+Some repairs may be better completed before closing, while other items may be handled with a credit when permitted by the lender and agreed to by both parties.

 Can a buyer cancel after the inspection?

-In many contracts, buyers may have the right to cancel during the option period.
-That is why inspection preparation and strategic negotiation are important.
+In many contracts, the buyer may have the right to terminate during the option period.
+The specific rights depend on the contract terms and deadlines.

 How can sellers reduce inspection surprises?

-Sellers can reduce surprises by preparing before listing, reviewing maintenance items, considering a pre-listing inspection, addressing known issues, and working with an experienced Realtor who can guide the negotiation process.
+Sellers can prepare before listing, review maintenance items, consider a pre-listing inspection, address known concerns, organize service records, and work with an experienced Realtor who can guide the negotiation process.

 Ready to Sell With Fewer Surprises?

-If you are thinking about selling your home in Frisco, Plano, Preston Hollow, or North Dallas, inspection preparation should be part of your strategy.
+If you are considering selling in Allen, Aubrey, Celina, Coppell, Dallas, Frisco, McKinney, Park Cities, Plano, Preston Hollow, Princeton, Prosper, North Dallas, or another Greater Dallas community, inspection preparation should be part of your selling strategy.

-The best place to start is with a pre-listing appointment so you can understand your home’s value, condition, preparation options, pricing strategy, and marketing plan before the home goes live.
+The best place to start is with a Pre-Listing Appointment so you can understand your home’s value, condition, preparation options, pricing strategy, and marketing plan before the property goes live.

 Posted in: Dallas Real Estate, Frisco Real Estate, Plano Real Estate Tagged: #CertifiedPreOwnedHome, #FriscoRealEstate, #HomeInspection, #NorthDallasRealEstate, #PlanoRealEstate, #PreListingInspection, #RepairNegotiations, #SellMyHome